twhiston/pb/README.md

 Download a binary for your platform from the release pages.
-It has been build for MacOsX, Linux x86, Linux //TODO - FIX THIS and place it in your path, usually something like `/usr/local/bin`
+It has been build for MacOsX, Linux x86, Linux //TODO - FIX THIS rename it to `pb` and place it in your path, usually something like `/usr/local/bin`

-Windows users - I don't have a windows machine to do a build on or a way to test a cross compilation but it should work ok if you compile it yourself.
+Windows users - I don't have a windows machine to do a build on or a way to test the cross compiled version.
-If you are a windows user who knows their golang please reach out.
+If you have problems let me know, but unfortunately I can only offer limited support.

+This code was all built and tested in osx, and is tested on codeship using alpine linux.

 Alternatively build the code from source
 ```